top of page

 WELCOME

-Hello, I’m Mary, a Clinical Reflexologist, and I offer you the chance to experience the ancient art of reflexology from my peaceful treatment room in Exmouth (East Devon).
+Hello, I'm Mary, a Clinical Reflexologist, and I warmly invite you to experience the ancient, restorative art of reflexology from my peaceful treatment room in Exmouth, East Devon.

 Reflexology being performed in a relaxing environment